gitlabhq/gitlabhq/doc/development/testing_guide/best_practices.md

 Current example is paused for live debugging
 The current user credentials are: user2 / 12345678
-Press 'c' to continue the execution of the example Please press 'c' to continue the execution of the example! ;) <- I pressed `d` here Back to the example!
+Press any key to resume the execution of the example!
+Back to the example!
 .